-- The key choices that must be made in a system of policies center on the policy framework, policy enforcement, and conflict resolution - There SHOULD be a standard policy framework that is adopted across ownership domains within the SOA ecosystem:
+The key choices that must be made in a system of policies center on the policy framework, policy enforcement, and conflict resolution

-2486 including 2487 Both positive and negative constraints 2488 Conjunctions and disjunctions of constraints 2489 The quantification of constraints 2490 The framework MUST at least allow the policy subject and the policy object to be identified as 2491 well as the policy constraint.
-2492 The framework MAY allow further structuring of policies into modules, inheritance between 2493 policies and so on.
-2494 There SHOULD be mechanisms that facilitate the application of policies: 2495 There SHOULD be mechanisms that allow policy decisions to be made, consistent with the 2496 policy frameworks.
-2497 There SHOULD be mechanisms to enforce policy decisions 2498 There SHOULD be mechanisms to support the measurement of whether certain 2499 policy constraints are satisfied, or to what degree they are satisfied.
-2500 Such enforcement mechanisms MAY include support for both permission-style 2501 constraints and obligation-style constraints.
-2502 Enforcement mechanisms MAY support the simultaneous enforcement of multiple 2503 policy constraints across multiple points in the SOA ecosystem.
-2504 There SHOULD be mechanisms to resolve policy conflicts 2505 This MAY involve escalating policy conflicts to human adjudication.
-2506 There SHOULD be mechanisms that support the management and promulgation of policies.
+- There SHOULD be a standard policy framework that is adopted across ownership domains within the SOA ecosystem: - o This framework MUST permit the expression of simple policy constraints - The framework MAY allow (to a varying extent) the combination of policy constraints, including - Both positive and negative constraints - Conjunctions and disjunctions of constraints - The quantification of constraints - The framework MUST at least allow the policy subject and the policy object to be identified as well as the policy constraint. - The framework MAY allow further structuring of policies into modules, inheritance between policies and so on. - There SHOULD be mechanisms that facilitate the application of policies: - There SHOULD be mechanisms that allow policy decisions to be made, consistent with the policy frameworks. - There SHOULD be mechanisms to enforce policy decisions - There SHOULD be mechanisms to support the measurement of whether certain policy constraints are satisfied, or to what degree they are satisfied.

+2472 Such enforcement mechanisms MAY include support for both permission-style 2473 constraints and obligation-style constraints.
+2474 Enforcement mechanisms MAY support the simultaneous enforcement of multiple 2475 policy constraints across multiple points in the SOA ecosystem.
+2476 There SHOULD be mechanisms to resolve policy conflicts 2477 This MAY involve escalating policy conflicts to human adjudication.
+2478 There SHOULD be mechanisms that support the management and promulgation of policies.